Church, God, Jesus in other languages

 - Arabic: "Allah", having a singular form, from "Elah".

 - Finland: "Yumala" possibly related to "Yah" and "Ilma"-Air

 - Hungary: "Isten"

 - Chinese, Japanese and Korean: 神 These two characters are pronounced as "Shen" in Chinese, as "Kami" in Japanese in "Shinto" belief (a word related to Komodo, the Island of dragons), and as "Sin" in Korean.
-Sin was the Moon God in ancient Ur and Babylonia and closely associated with the Hebrew word for "Hatred" (click here to see these verses).
+Sin was the Moon God in ancient Ur and Babylonia and sounds similar to the Hebrew word for "Hatred" (click here to see these verses).

 - Russian (Eastern Slavic): "Bog" and Ukraine: "Boh" perhaps from "Bhagavad"-God in Sanskrit

 with variations in Southern Slavic Bulgaria, Serbia, Croatia, Slovenia and Western Slavic Slovakia, Czech, and Poland.